The Wake Forest School of Business offers a four-year bachelor of science degree, with majors in:

 Thomas K. Hearn, Jr. Professor Robert C. Nash

-Peter C. Brockway Chair of Strategic Management and Professor of Marketing Michelle Roehm
+Peter C. Brockway Chair of Strategic Management and Professor Michelle Roehm

 Thomas W. Smith Presidential Chair in Business Ethics and Professor of Economics James R. Otteson

-Professors S. Douglas Beets, Robert R. Bliss, Pat H. Dickson, Sherry E. Moss, James A. Narus, Scott M. Shafer, G. Page West III,
+Professors S. Douglas Beets, Frederick H. deB.
+Harris, James A. Narus, Scott M. Shafer, G. Page West III

 Adjunct Professor Wayne Winston

-AT&T Fellow and Associate Professor Gordon E. McCray
+AT&T Faculty Fellow and Associate Professor Gordon E. McCray

 Exxon-Wayne Calloway Fellow & Associate Professor Lisa Dragoni